 “Juxtaposed to [parliamentary democracy] is the truly Germanic democracy characterised by the free election of a leader and his obligation fully to assume all responsibility for his actions and his omissions.
 In it there is no majority vote on individual questions, but only the decision of an individual who must answer with his fortune and his life for his choice.”

-This is the context for ‘Being and Time’ (1927) and these propagandistic and anti-democratic themes—to choose with resolve; to face death; to retrieve a past3; to be authentic and true; to be responsible, to repudiate “the masses” and to place trust elsewhere4—carry through into the normative content of the book, where they take on philosophical structure and order.
+This is the context for ‘Being and Time’ (1927) and these propagandistic and anti-democratic themes—to be responsible; to choose with resolve; to face death; to retrieve a past3; to be authentic and true; to repudiate “the masses”4—carry through into the normative content of the book, where they take on philosophical structure and order.
 This was surely visible at the time of publication; perhaps more so than today.
 In an essay of 1956, Leo Strauss, who studied for a time under Heidegger, writes:

 “Everyone who had read [‘Being and Time’] and did not overlook the wood for the trees could see the kinship in temper and direction between Heidegger’s thought and the Nazis.
 What was the practical, that is to say serious meaning of the contempt for reasonableness and the praise of resoluteness which permeated the work except to encourage that extremist movement?”
 (Strauss, ‘An Introduction to Heideggerian Existentialism’ (1956))